eh3rrera/ocpj8-notes/05-Java-Stream-API/6-Save-results-to-a-collection-using-the-collect-method-and-group-partition-data-using-the-Collectors-class.md

 * An accumulator function to incorporate an input element into a result container
 * A combining function to merge the contents of one result container into another.

-In fact, streams also have the following method that takes the above funtions to create our own collect operations:
+In fact, streams also have the following method that takes the above functions to create our own collect operations:
 ````java
 collect(Supplier<R> supplier, BiConsumer<R,? super T> accumulator, BiConsumer<R,R> combiner)
 ````